 Traditionally foragers and hunter-gatherers, many of the Indigenous communities scattered throughout the dense tropical forests of Central Africa have been forced off their customary lands into precarious roadside settlements and more sedentary circumstances.

-The livelihoods of these people, about a million widely referred to as Pygmies — a controversial term of colonial origins but which has no universally agreed replacement — in the Congo Basin are at risk from food insecurity, inadequate nutrition, health care, armed conflicts, land-tenure disputes and incursions made by resource extraction operations.
+The livelihoods of these people, about a million widely referred to as Pygmies — a controversial term of colonial origins but which has no universally agreed replacement — in the Congo Basin are at risk from food insecurity, inadequate nutrition, armed conflicts, land-tenure disputes and incursions made by resource extraction operations.

 Malnutrition is prevalent and life expectancy is 35 years of age for Pygmy people, due also to extreme poverty and lack of medical care, while their Bantu neighbors live roughly 22 years longer.